pamela-russell-ucdenver/bioinformatics-tools/README.md

 bioinformatics-tools
 ====================

-Suite of tools for a variety of bioinformatics analyses.
+Standalone tools for a variety of bioinformatics analyses.

 Required projects: